CCPM-IO/.github/CONTRIBUTING.md

 ### Programming Languages

 We most often write code for our analyses in Python or R.
-This allows everyone in the lab to know two languages and understand analytical code.
+This allows everyone in the organization to know two languages and understand analytical code.

 ### Version Control Services